Swiss authorities aim to keep negotiating with US on tariffs

 What is a tariff?
 A quick guide

-And if production is relocated, this would have additional effects on the Swiss labour market, said Gersbach, who is co-director of the KOF Swiss Economic Institute at the federal technology institute ETH Zurich.

-How the pharmaceutical industry is handled is crucial, especially since it accounts for more than half of all Swiss goods exports to the US, Gersbach said.
-According to his calculations, if pharma were also to be hit by the tariff rate, it would result in a “steep decline” in Swiss GDP of at least 0.7%.
+For Gerber, how the pharmaceutical industry is handled is crucial, especially since it accounts for more than half of all Swiss goods exports to the US.
+According to his calculations, if the pharma branch was also to be hit by the tariffs, it would mean a “steep decline” in Swiss GDP of at least 0.7%.

-First, however, efforts must continue to be made to reach an agreement, Gersbach said – “to avert the extreme tariffs”.
+First, however, efforts must continue to be made to reach an agreement, Gersbach said – “to avert the extreme tariff rate”.

 For him, the latest US announcement marks an even bigger turning point for Switzerland than “Liberation Day” in April, when Trump announced new customs measures to “protect the US”.